Tap the text to show or hide reading controls.

 I heard the rest of the story from this one directly, though.

-They had driven Park Haneul into a death trap and held the monster wave from an advantageous position.
+The Arahan Guild’s betrayal.
+They had driven Park Haneul into a death trap and ridden out the monster wave from safe, advantageous ground.

-Had Park Haneul withdrawn from that battlefield, Arahan too would have taken heavy losses.
+If.
+Had Park Haneul pulled back from that battlefield, Arahan too would have taken heavy losses.

 Because he wasn’t the sort of man to do that.

-Yujin, who in his past life had taken Park Haneul on as an underling, knew his character better than anyone — better even than Baek Seonghyeon, who had laid the trap.
+In his past life Yujin had taken Park Haneul on as an underling, and he understood the man’s nature better than anyone, as intimately as Baek Seonghyeon, who had used that very nature to spring the trap.

 “Take my hand.
 I’ll let you have your revenge.”